Telephone Wiring Colour Code BT NTE5 Master Socket

 Telephone Wiring Colour Code – What do the wires do?

 Telephone Extension Sockets have 6 connections labelled 1 to 6.
-Only 3 connections are used.
-These are labeled 2, 3 and 5.
+Only 3 connections should be used – connections 2, 3 and 5.

 2 and 5 give you dial tone and allow you to make and receive calls.
-3 is used for the bell circuit to link other extensions in the house back to the master socket.
+Terminal 3 is reserved for the Bell Circuit to link extension sockets to the Master Socket.
 Without it the other phones wouldn’t ring on an incoming call.

 Increase Internet Speed